 - Death certificate or a notice from the funeral home

 - Your Social Security number as well as the number of your deceased spouse

 - Most recent income tax forms

 Widowed?
 Here’s What Else You Should Know About Survivor Benefits

 One of the most important things to know about your widow/widower benefits is that no benefits are paid the month in which your spouse died.
 If your late spouse’s check is mailed or deposited into a joint account, that amount must be returned to the SSA.
 If the SSA determines that you, as the surviving spouse, qualify for benefits, they’ll deposit those new payments directly into your bank account.
 Learn more about how Social Security can help you when a family member dies.

-Additionally, a surviving spouse will also receive a one-time Widow/Widower Benefit of $255.
+Additionally, a surviving spouse will also receive a one-time lump-sum Social Security death benefit of $255.
 This is only for those who are living with their spouse at the time of his/her death.

 If you still have questions, an experienced disability attorney or advocate near you can help.
 They can answer any questions you have about widow/widower survivor benefits.
 Sign up for a free phone call today to get confidential advice or claim help by phone.
 People who qualify for legal assistance are nearly 3x more likely to get disability benefits paid within 6 months.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!